Language

 • Do you know what you did when you put money in the offering plate a few moments ago?

-• Do you know what you did when you bought some groceries for a family in need?
+• Do you know what you did when buying groceries for a needy family?

 • Do you know what you did when you wrote a check for a student preparing for ministry?

-• Do you know what you did when you offered a servant of Christ your home for some rest or your automobile for travel or your frequent flyer miles for a ticket?
+• Do you know what you did when you offered a servant of Christ your home for some rest, your automobile for travel, or your frequent flyer miles for a ticket?

-Paul would want you to understand that that your gift wasn’t just related to your wealth, it related to your worship.
+Paul would want you to understand that your gift wasn't just related to your wealth but to your worship.
 You built an altar and placed on it a precious gift that brought a fragrant aroma into the very presence of God – an acceptable sacrifice . . . well pleasing to God.

-And now Paul adds a wonderful encouragement for these needy Philippian believers who gave to him out of their own poverty.
+And now Paul adds a beautiful encouragement for these needy Philippian believers who gave him out of their poverty.

 God will respond to your needs just like you responded to mine